Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 ```

 The total allocation size is the final cursor position after all columns are
 laid out, rounded up to 64 bytes.
+The cursor starts at zero and the first
+column's alignment round-up is a no-op, so column zero always begins at offset
-A page with a single `u32` column at capacity
+0 and never pays padding.
+A page with a single `u32` column at capacity 256
-256 allocates `(64 + 4 * 256) = 1088` bytes, rounded to 1152.
-A page with a
+allocates `4 * 256 = 1024` bytes, already a multiple of 64.
+A page with a full
-full 128-byte stride at capacity 1024 allocates `128 * 1024 = 131072` bytes,
+128-byte stride at capacity 1024 allocates `128 * 1024 = 131072` bytes, plus
-plus column-alignment padding at each column start.
-The padding is the price of
+column-alignment padding at each column start after the first.
+The padding is
-cache-line-aligned column access.
-Every column starts at a 64-byte boundary,
+the price of cache-line-aligned column access.
+Every column starts at a 64-byte
-so no column's first element shares a cache line with the previous column's last
+boundary, so no column's first element shares a cache line with the previous
-element.
+column's last element.

 The `Page` stores its allocation layout alongside the data pointer so that
 `Drop` can deallocate correctly.
 The `alloc_layout` is computed once in `new`